Marty Balin

-Martyn Jerel Buchwald (January 30, 1942 – September 27, 2018), known as Marty Balin (/ˈbælᵻn/), was an American singer, songwriter, and musician best known as the founder/leader and one of the lead singers and songwriters of Jefferson Airplane and Jefferson Starship.
+Martyn Jerel Buchwald (January 30, 1942 – September 27, 2018), known as Marty Balin (/ˈbælᵻn/), was an American singer, songwriter, and musician best known as a member of Jefferson Airplane and Jefferson Starship.

 Early life

 Balin was born Martyn Jerel Buchwald in Cincinnati, Ohio, the son of Catherine Eugenia "Jean" (née Talbot) and Joseph Buchwald.
 His paternal grandparents emigrated from Eastern Europe.
 His father was Jewish and his mother was Episcopalian.
 Buchwald attended Washington High School in San Francisco, California.
 As a child, Balin was diagnosed with autism.

 Career

 Early musical work

-In 1962, Buchwald changed his name to Marty Balin, and began recording with Challenge Records in Los Angeles, releasing the singles "Nobody But You" and "I Specialize in Love".
-By 1964, Balin was leading a folk music quartet called The Town Criers.
+In 1962, Buchwald changed his name to Marty Balin and began recording with Challenge Records in Los Angeles, releasing the singles "Nobody But You" and "I Specialize in Love".
+By 1964, Balin was leading a folk music quartet named The Town Criers.